generalNada/theColorMode/README.md

   - Dark browns (chocolate to coffee)
   - Dark teals (deep teal to ocean)
   - Mixed dark shades for variety
+- **Immediate Background Generation**: Toggling dark mode instantly generates a new background color with smooth transitions
 - Your preference is saved to browser storage

 Perfect for playing in low-light environments, at night, or if you prefer darker aesthetics!